 3.11 The map below shows the locations Children's Centres operate from.
-This shows that Bassetlaw is well served by Children's Centres either
+This shows that Bassetlaw is well served by Children's Centres either through the designated centres or through co-operation with other organisations and businesses to lease rooms within buildings.

-Lead Organisation Existing Provision - There are 8 formal Children's Centres in the District.
+Lead Organisation Existing Provision There are 8 formal Children's Centres in the District.
 Known/Planned Provision - None Key Issues for Bassetlaw Ensure that there is adequate provision to meet the needs of children within the District.
 Explore opportunities for an additional rural service to the South of the District.
 Key Issues for the Bassetlaw Plan Maintain existing services and support new and improved facilities where feasible.
 Sources of Funding Nottinghamshire County CouncilDeveloper Contributions Evidence Discussions/meetings with service Email communications Documentation such as Children's Centre attendee lists.